ranijames/Data_analysis/README.md

  This notebook represents the visual analysis of a given dataset as boxplots, category plot , and swarmplots using python seaborn library

  4. `list_difference_remove_unwanted_characters.ipynb`
  This notebook contains scripts for comparing two lists, for there difference.
-In addition to that extarcting rows within a datframe based on which column you need.
+In addition to that extarcting rows within a dataframe based on which column you need, and removing unwanted characters (`.`) from the gene symbols.